 Planning Your Maryland Visit

 Maryland’s geographic compactness — the state spans only 250 miles at its widest — makes it possible to experience extraordinary diversity in a single trip.
-The combination of Baltimore’s inner harbor cultural institutions, Annapolis’s waterfront colonial character, the Chesapeake Bay’s kayaking and blue crab culture, the Appalachian Trail’s western Maryland section, and the Atlantic Ocean beach towns of Ocean City and Assateague Island provides a range of experiences that larger states spread across much greater distances.
+The combination of Baltimore’s inner harbor cultural institutions, Annapolis’s waterfront colonial character, the Chesapeake Bay’s kayaking and blue crab culture, the Appalachian Trail’s western Maryland section, and the Atlantic Ocean beach towns of Ocean City and Assateague Island packs in a range of experiences that larger states spread across much greater distances.
 Day trips from Baltimore can reach Assateague Island’s wild ponies in 3 hours or Deep Creek Lake’s Appalachian scenery in 2.5 hours.
-Maryland’s position at the historical center of the American experience — the Star-Spangled Banner written here, the Mason-Dixon Line defining its northern border, the Underground Railroad passing through its Eastern Shore — gives travel here a depth that reward visitors who engage beyond the surface.
+Maryland’s position at the historical center of the American experience — the Star-Spangled Banner written here, the Mason-Dixon Line defining its northern border, the Underground Railroad passing through its Eastern Shore — gives travel here a depth that rewards visitors who engage beyond the surface.

 Frequently Asked Questions